 Building Information Modeling (BIM) is a collaborative way of working, reinforced by the digital technologies which unlock more efficient methods of designing, delivering and maintaining physical built assets.

-BIM embeds key product and asset data in a 3D computer model that can be used for effective management of information throughout an asset’s lifecycle – from earliest concept through to operation.
+BIM embeds key product and asset data in a 3D computer model that can be used for effective management of information throughout an asset’s lifecycle – from the earliest concept through to operation.

 Until the mid-nineteenth century, the general method of design did not change a lot.
 Engineers used simple tools (such as pen, paper and ruler) to describe their buildings.
 However, with advances in mathematics and building materials, the process of design changed and improved rapidly.